ipab-slmc/exotica/exotica/doc/Setting-up-problems-and-solvers.rst

 Problem and Solver Initialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now we have the Scene and Map(s) (multiple maps can be added) initialised, we can set up the
+Now we have the Scene and Map(s) (multiple maps can be added) initialized, we can set up the
 problem.
 First we need to create an initializer:

 .. code:: cpp